 Summoning and Rituals

 The ritual process—as outlined in medieval grimoires—begins with the creation of a protective circle, often drawn with chalk or etched into the ground with an iron blade, symbolizing his association with Earth and strength.
-The circle is adorned with holy names, such as Elohim or Adonai, and symbols like the cross or pentagram to ward off malevolent forces.
+The circle is adorned with holy names, such as Elohim or Adonai, and symbols, such as the cross or pentagram to ward off malevolent forces.

 Offerings (such as nightshade or mandrake, both tied to death and poison) are placed within the circle to appease the demon’s destructive nature.
 Some texts recommend burning incense with a foul, smoky odor, mirroring the abyss’s stench in Revelation.